everett-lee/1brc/README.md

 ```

-10 mins to load the data to table!
+This takes around 10 mins to load the data!

 ```clickhouse
 SELECT city,  min(measurement) AS min, round(avg(measurement), 1) AS avg, max(measurement) AS max